ktagilbert/katalog/_posts/2016-11-24-2016-happy-thanksgiving.markdown

 image: happy-thanksgiving.jpg
 comments: true
 excerpt:
  "What are your Thanksgiving traditions?
 I didn't grow up with any one tradition.
-Every thanksgiving was different for my family and every Thanksgiving continues to be different when I spend it with them.
+Every thanksgiving was different for my family and every Thanksgiving continues to be different when I spend it with them."
-"
 ---

 ![Thanksgiving traditions]({{ site.github. url }}/assets/happy-thanksgiving.jpg)